SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Small clubs may have more club loyalty than big clubs.
 In a big club you have random people who read group chats for entertainment and possibly pass on damaging rumors about seniors.

 <br>
-Since 2023, the Debsoc has followed Harsha's idea to increase selectivity while remaining inclusive.
+Since 2023, the Debsoc has followed Harsha's idea to increase selectivity while remaining inclusive, which was to check who retained interest at the end of a 3-round-recruitment.

 The first round remained the same.
 _The second round was a 'group discussion', with one moderator and 6 recruits.
 And the one who scored more 'points' would be the one who engaged more._
 In 2024, we got rid of the group discussion round and replaced it with an AP round.
 I think the 2024 model is the best model we've had so far, and I'll say why when I come to it later.